DinoChiesa/Apigee-Java-SAML-Decoder/README.md

 This directory contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee.
-The callout is very simple: it decodes an encoded SAML Assertion.
+The callout is very simple: it decodes an encoded SAML Request or Response.
+Encoded SAML messages are used with HTTP Redirect bindings, and HTTP POST bindings, as defined in [SAML Bindings 2.0](https://docs.oasis-open.org/security/saml/v2.0/saml-bindings-2.0-os.pdf), see sections 3.4 and 3.5.

-This policy does not Validate the signature on the decoded assertion.
-For that you can use the builtin policy, ValidateSAMLAssertion.
+This policy does not Validate the signature on the decoded SAML message or assertion.
+For that you can use the builtin Apigee policy, ValidateSAMLAssertion.

 ## Why is this callout necessary?